How to Spend Music Business Loans and Grants

 Flubbing your funding once could impact your chances of getting funded in the future.

 So, clearly, the decisions you make about prioritizing your expenses are important, but they're not always easy.
 Let's take a look at some common music business scenarios and how to handle them.
 First, the small print.
 Not all of these scenarios will apply to you - it depends on the project you've been working on.
 Also, this advice is general in nature.
 How to best spend your money depends on your specific circumstances - first and foremost, how flush with cash you are.
 This advice is geared towards those who are really juggling their expenses, but there's a nugget of truth in there for most people, no matter how deep your pockets are.

 Album Pressing Costs

 Let's say you have an indie label.
-You're getting ready to release an album, and you're trying to decide if you want to press up the album on CD and package it in a jewel case with a two or four-page booklet, which you think is kind of ho-hum, or if you want to press it on CD, package it in a digipack or a jewel case with a 16 page booklet AND press it on vinyl, which, wow, wouldn't it be so cool to put something out on vinyl?!?!
+You're getting ready to release an album, and you're trying to decide how you want to present it.
+You could press up the album on CD and package it in a jewel case with a two or four-page booklet.
+You may think this option is sort of ho-hum.
+Alternately, you could press it on CD, package it in a digipack or a jewel case with a 16-page booklet AND press it on vinyl.
+You may think that it would be so cool to put something out on vinyl.
 What do you do?